 Section 11 and Schedule 1 of the Coroners and Justice Act 2009 sets out duties and powers for the suspension of coroners' investigations (including any inquest) where a person has been or may be charged with a homicide offence in connection with the deceased's death.

 - There are other specific homicide offences, for example, infanticide, and causing death by dangerous or careless driving.
 For dangerous driving see CPS Guidance on Charging Offences Arising from Driving Incidents.
-Separate legal guidance is available for Corporate Manslaughter, Gross Negligence Manslaughter and Assisting or Encouraging Suicide guidance is separately available.
+Separate legal guidance is available for Corporate Manslaughter, Gross Negligence Manslaughter and Policy for Prosecutors in Respect of Cases of Encouraging or Assisting Suicide.

-- Referral Requirements are set out within the Referral of Casesand CPS Case Allocation Guidance.
+- Referral Requirements are set out within the Referral of Cases guidance.

 - Prosecutors must have regard to the Secondary Liability: charging decisions on principals and accessories guidance in relevant cases.